dakimura/bot/README.md

 to other users who can see your workspace.

+In the same way, add

+Key="PROJECT_ID", Value=trade-bot-364400"

-In the same way, add Key="PROJECT_ID", Value=trade-bot-364400" (Replace the project ID with your own)
+(Replace the project ID with your own)
 ![](img/set_variable.png)

 Click "Save Variable".

 ![](img/variables.png)
-Now you should have 2 environmental variables.
+Now you have 2 environmental variables.

 ### Run Terraform (apply)
 Go to your workspace page -> Click "Runs" -> Click "Actions" -> "Start new run"